-Following the design and endorsement of the CHSGs, an EU Member State or an EU agency or EU network participating in an OAP may decide to nominate a representative to act as 'coordinator of an CHSG'.
+Following the design and endorsement of the CHSGs, an EU Member State or an EU institution/body/agency or EU network/expert group participating in an OAP may decide to nominate a representative to act as 'coordinator of a CHSG'.
 After agreement by COSI, the appointment is notified to the EST who in turn informs all Drivers and NECs of this appointment and maintains a regularly updated list of coordinators.
 There should only be one coordinator per CHSG, who may be assisted by one alternate.